skfit-uni-luebeck/ontoserver-keycloak/README.md

 they want to share with the application.
 Whenever you see a "Login with {Google, GitHub, Facebook, Apple, etc.}" button, you are interacting with an OIDC client.

-Within your realm, click on "Clients" in the left-hand pane and then "Create" in the top-right corner of the table.
+<mark>Within your realm, click on "Clients" in the left-hand pane and then
+"Create" in the top-right corner of the table.
 For the client id, you can chose any alphanumeric identifier.
 It is used in the URLs when requesting tokens.
 By default, it is also presented to the user if no friendly name is defined in the "Name" setting.
 For the Root URL, you will want to enter the FQDN of the system you are setting up, like https://ontoserver.your.domain.com.
-Choose Open ID Connect for the protocol!
+Choose Open ID Connect for the protocol!</mark>

-You will NEED to configure the following settings:
+<mark>You will NEED to configure the following settings:</mark>

 - [ ] _Access Type_
   - whether a secret is required when exchanging an authorization code for an